iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

 - `smooth` - linear plot with LOESS smoothing, see [example](#example-smooth-plot)
 - `confusion` - confusion matrix, see [example](#example-confusion-matrix)

-[custom templates]: /doc/command-reference/plots/templates

 - `confusion_normalized` - confusion matrix with values normalized to <0, 1>
   range

 Note that in the case of CSV/TSV metrics files, column names from the table header (first row) are equivalent to field names.

-Refer to [`templates`](/doc/command-reference/plots/templates) command for more information on how to prepare your own template from pre-defined ones.
+Refer to [`templates`](#custom-templates) command for more information on how to prepare your own template from pre-defined ones.

 ### Example: Smooth plot